Our Passion for XC Soaring is Results Oriented

-As a club, we support XC development with an innovative program developed at Cu Nim, called the ‘Proving Grounds’ with defined triangles which build on themselves to introduce the challenge and ease of XC soaring to novice pilots in a safe and uniform context.
+As a club, we support XC development with an innovative program pioneered at Cu Nim, called the ‘Proving Grounds‘ with defined triangles that build on themselves to introduce the challenge and ease of XC soaring to novice pilots in a safe and uniform context.

 Fly with us – further, faster, for more fun!